Q: Why was my comment removed?

 Q: Why are you censoring peoples' opinions?

-A: The Seattle Times Co. reserves the right to allow or disallow any kind of content that doesn't meet its standards as outlined in the terms of service.
+A: The Seattle Times Co. reserves the right to allow or disallow any kind of content that doesn't meet its standards as outlined in the terms of service and this FAQ.
 The Times is under no obligation to publish every comment it receives.

 Q. What about my right to free speech?